Ys: Literary versions

 In 1839, T. Hersart de la Villemarqué published a collection of popular songs collected from oral tradition, the Barzaz Breizh.
 The collection achieved a wide distribution and brought Breton folk culture into European awareness.
 In the second edition, the poem "Livaden Geris" ("The Submersion of Ker-Is") appeared.
 The same basic story elements are present and, in this version, Dahut steals the key at the incitement of a lover.

 Villemarqué studied several versions of the song and created his song using the best material from each.
 As a result, his song mentions several traditions.
 In the Stanza V, it mentions King Gradlon's horse that can only be heard once a year during the Black Night, a detail he may have borrowed from Lai de Graelent, probably written in the late 12th century.
 Also, the last verses of the song mention a fisherman seeing a mermaid combing her hair and singing a sad song.
 The mermaid is Dahut transformed into a morgen, which references another tradition.
 It also appears that elements of the text of this version were adapted from the medieval Welsh poem about the legend of Cantre'r Gwaelod, a very similar Welsh legend about a land that disappeared beneath the ocean as a result of human error.
 The poem appears in the Black Book of Carmarthen, which Villemarqué had studied at Jesus College, Oxford, in 1839.
-Villemarqué wrongly considered that the Welsh spoken in the sixth century was the same as the Breton spoken in his days.
+Villemarqué wrongly considered the Welsh spoken in the sixth century as the same as the Breton spoken in his days.

 In 1844, Emile Souvestre told a version of the legend in his work Le Foyer breton.
 In the tale "Keris", the character of the Devil disguised as a man with a red beard appeared.
 His version may have come from a different oral source.
 His telling also played a great part in making the legend widely known, and many 19th century English tellings of the story are closely derived from this version.

 In the early 1890s, Édouard Schuré's essay Les Grandes légendes de France introduced the character of Malgven, a sorceress who was Gradlon's wife and Dahut's mother.
 Malgven appeared in many subsequent retellings, including Charles Guyot's La Légende de la ville d'Ys d'après les anciens textes (1926).
 Guyot named Gradlon's horse Morvarc'h and wrote that the horse was a gift from Malgven.

+A novel by Norman Douglas, They Went (1920), is based upon the Breton legend.

 Oral versions

-In 1893, Anatole Le Braz collected a fragmentary version of the legend in his book La Légende de la mort en Basse-Bretagne, and its posterior 1902 augmented edition La Légende de la mort chez les Bretons armoricains This version also mentions Dahut (here called Ahés) transformation into a mermaid but, unlike other versions, here Dahut is thrown off the horse by king Gralon himself, on orders from St. Gwénolé.
+In 1893, Anatole Le Braz collected a fragmentary version of the legend in his book La Légende de la mort en Basse-Bretagne, and its posterior 1902 augmented edition La Légende de la mort chez les Bretons armoricains This version also mentions Dahut's (here called Ahés) transformation into a mermaid but, unlike other versions, here Dahut is thrown off the horse by king Gralon himself, on orders from St. Gwénolé.